-Detailed explanations of an idea and interpretations of its intended meaning within a piece of writing; showing how a piece of evidence supports your main point.
+A detailed explanation of an idea and interpretation of its intended meaning within a piece of writing; a demonstration of how a piece of evidence supports a main point.

 Context

 An explanation of the circumstances of a piece of text.